gregoryPapi/Universal-description-of-the-NS-surface-using-ML/README.md

 * `pytorch`

 # Usage
+1. **Loading the Pre-trained Model**: You can load the provided pre-trained model weights and use them to predict surface parameters of neutron stars.
+Check the demos folder for example usage.

 # Contact
 For any questions, data access, or further collaborations, feel free to contact us via email at ....